MediaArea/MediaConch_SourceCode/Documentation/Config.md

 #### Note

-Consider using Scheduler\_Max\_Threads with you real cores number.
-If you use too much, your computer could freeze.
+Consider using Scheduler\_Max\_Threads with your computer's real core number.
+If you use too many, your computer could freeze.